Compound Interest Calculator: APR/APY, Fees, Taxes & Inflation

 Starting early vs catching up later: the brutal arithmetic

 The single most important number in personal finance: each year of compounding multiplies your wealth more than the previous year.
-Concrete example: two investors, both aim for $1M at 65, at 7% return.
+Concrete example: two investors saving for retirement at 65, both earning 7% compounded monthly with contributions added at the end of each month — the exact assumptions this calculator uses.

-Mathematics: each dollar contributed at age 25 has 40 years to compound (multiplier ~15× at 7%).
-Each dollar contributed at 55 has 10 years (multiplier ~2×).
-The 7.5× compounding advantage of starting early is so enormous it dominates any 'I'll catch up later' strategy.
+Mathematics: each dollar contributed at age 25 has 40 years to compound — a multiplier of ~16.3× at 7% compounded monthly.
+Each dollar contributed at 55 has just 10 years left, a multiplier of only ~2.0×.
+That roughly 8× gap in how hard each early dollar works is why a front-loaded decade of saving can out-earn three decades of catching up.
 Time is the dominant input to compound interest — start the contribution flow as early as possible, even at small amounts.

 How $10,000 grows with different rates and time (annual compounding)